 The KDE Hub was established in 2019 with funding from the Public Health Agency of Canada (PHAC) to provide knowledge development and knowledge exchange supports to projects funded through the Mental Health Promotion Innovation Fund (MHP-IF).
 The Hub expanded in 2022 to also support projects funded through PHAC’s Supporting the Mental Health of Those Most Affected by COVID-19 (MH COVID) initiative and the Canadian Institutes of Health Research’s Mental Health in the Early Years (MHITEY) implementation science grants.

 We aim to act in ways that are consistent with our beliefs and theory of change.
 These actions are expressed as core commitments; promises to those we serve, and guideposts for the Hub’s work.
 We welcome your feedback on how well we’re keeping our commitments.

-1) Focus on population mental health promotion for diverse groups of children and youth.
+1) Focus on mental health promotion for diverse groups of Canadians.

 2) Act in ways that respect properties of complex systems.

 This reflects an understanding of the complexity of the problems, approaches needed to address them, and environments, including what this understanding means for knowledge development and exchange.

 3) Support existing expertise and leadership.

 The Hub does not hold all expertise.
 Our job is to understand, support and engage existing leadership within the funded projects and others with relevant expertise and experience.